Rental Car Discounts

 At Disneyland, everything is very compact.
 If you are staying at a Disney resort hotel or one of the many nearby hotels and motels, you can walk or use the hotel’s shuttle service to get to the parks.
 However, if you want to eat off-site or explore other parts of Southern California, you will need a rental car (or you can take a taxi, if you plan to stay local).

-At Orlando International Airport (MCO) all of the major rental car agencies (Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National and Thrifty), plus a couple of less-known agencies, are located right in the parking garage across from the terminals.
+At Orlando International Airport (MCO) all of the major rental car agencies (Alamo, Avis, Budget, Enterprise and National), plus a few less-known and less-reliable agencies, are located right in the parking garage across from the terminals.
 After going to the rental desk or kiosk in the terminal, you walk out to the garage and get your car.
-Some agencies (Alamo/National) even offer frequent renter and/or online check-in systems that allow you to skip the desk or kiosk in the terminal and go straight to the garage and pick your car.
+Most of the major agencies (Alamo, National, Avis and Budget) even offer frequent renter and/or online check-in systems that allow you to skip the desk or kiosk in the terminal and go straight to the garage and pick your car.

 In addition, there are Alamo/National locations on-site at Walt Disney World, which is very convenient should you wish to keep your car for only part of the trip.
-(For more information about renting cars on Disney property, click here.)
+(Read more about renting cars on Disney property.)

-There are also rental car locations at several of the hotels in the Downtown Disney area.
+There are also rental car locations at several of the hotels in the Disney Springs area.

-At Orange County/John Wayne Airport (SNA), which is the closest airport to Disneyland, the on-site rental agencies are Alamo, Avis, Budget, Enterprise, Hertz, National and Thrifty.
+At Orange County/John Wayne Airport (SNA), which is the closest airport to Disneyland, the on-site rental agencies are Alamo, Avis, Budget, Enterprise and National.
 All others are off-site, so you will have to take a shuttle.

 At Los Angeles International Airport (LAX), another popular airport for Disneyland trips, there are over 40 car rental agencies, many of which are small and local.
-Ten are allowed to send their shuttles right to the terminal: Advantage, Alamo, Avis, Budget, Dollar, Enterprise, Hertz, Fox/Payless, National and Thrifty.
+Ten are allowed to send their shuttles right to the terminal: Advantage, Alamo, Avis, Budget, Fox, Enterprise and National.

-Also, some people who are staying on Disney property like to use Magical Express to get back and forth to the airport, but they prefer the convenience (and sometimes lower rental rates) of picking up a car once they are at Disney.
+Also, some people who are staying on Disney property like to use Lyft, a car/limo service or Mears Connect to get back and forth to the airport, but they prefer the convenience (and sometimes lower rental rates) of picking up a car once they are at Disney.

 - Useful Tips and Tricks